Troubleshooting Medicare self service 133-02090090

 1 |

-Access to Medicare online account using myGov + Read more ...
+Access to Medicare online account through myGov + Read more ...
 Ask questions to pinpoint the issue the customer is having.
 Build a list of events that led to the point they ran into trouble.
 Check with the customer:

 If they are having trouble accessing their myGov account, see Troubleshooting myGov.
 Check status and eligibility After authenticating the customer, use CDMS to check the customer's online account status is Active.
 Check for Claiming Medicare Benefits Online (CMBO), Medicare Payment Integrity (MPI), Investigation or Return Mail flags on the customer's record.
 If they have a Return Mail flag, help them verify their address.
 This will remove the flag, and the customer will be able to link to their Medicare online account.
 Check if the customer has prevented access to their Medicare online account.
 Check mainframe to confirm information about claiming.
 For help, see Medicare self service - checking, cancelling and enabling. |